duncanbradley/thesis/related_work.md

 Taxonomies have captured the mapping between data types and visualisation types, revealing what is suitable for understanding particular datasets.

 Brust-Renck et al. (2013) - importance of intentionally selecting a message and designing chart appropriately to convey gist.

+Reyna and Brainerd (2008) - Suggest it’s not just about making humans more like computers and memorising verbatim detail, it’s about making sure the gist that they do extract captures the true nature of the information.

 # Visualisation Literacy